5 Ways You Can Excel as a First-Time Sales Rep

 A career in sales means you will have decades to maximize your earnings.
 Favoring learning early means you will set yourself up for exponential growth later in your career.
 When the learning curve is flat, you set yourself up for linear growth.
 Let your college buddies brag about their big commission checks now, because you know you are increasing your value every day.
 Aristotle was right, “Learning is an ornament in prosperity, a refuge in adversity, and a provision in old age.”

-You don’t have to be new to sales to practice these five tips.
+Most importantly, you don’t have to be new to sales to practice these five tips.
 The sooner you apply them, the more value you will receive over time.
 What you can do is pick one tip and focus on that at first.
 As you master each skill, you can add another tip.
 This way, you are continually improving your sales skills.
 The secret to a successful career in sales is to focus on progress over perfection.